Healthy Homes Assessment Churton Park

 building insulation inspection

-A warm dry home is a healthy house
+A comfortable, dry home is an ideal house

 Insulation Churton Park

-Insulation requirements to be in compliance with the R-values that are appropriate for your region.
+Insulation needs to be in compliance with the R-values for your area

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 and underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9, underfloor R 1.3

-• Zone 2 – the remainder part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3

-Learn more about this Healthy Homes insulation quality.
+Learn more about this Healthy Homes insulation standard.

 Churton Park Moisture Ingress & Drainage

-Find out all the details of this Healthy Homes moisture ingress and drainage quality.
+See the full details of this Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection